automl/DACBench/docs/_build/html/_sources/source/cite.rst.txt

 Citing DACBench
 =================

-If you use the HPOlib for your research, please cite us with the following Bibtex file:
+If you use DACBench your research, please cite us with the following Bibtex file:

 .. code:: bash